eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

     }

-There's no way to prevent other code from extending a class (there's no equivalent of a `final` class in Java).
+We usually don't try to prevent other code from extending a class (though there _is_ a `final` annotation like in Java).
 Since only members explicitly declared as supporting refinement using either `formal` or `default` can be refined, a subtype can never break the implementation of a supertype.
 Unless the supertype was explicitly designed to be extended, a subtype can add